wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 Remote syslog
 ^^^^^^^^^^^^^

 In order to integrate network devices such as routers, firewalls, etc, the log analysis component can be configured to receive log events through syslog.
-We have available two methods:
+To do that we have two methods available:

-One option is for Wazuh to receive syslog logs by a specified port:
+One option is for Wazuh to receive syslog logs by a custom port:

   .. code-block:: xml